 Did you know that, according to Gallup, the average American wishes they weighed around 15 pounds lighter?
 It’s not a surprise then that so many people want to know how to lose 15 pounds of fat in a short amount of time.

 Let me just begin with saying that I haven’t been good with self-control in the past, and my metabolism hasn’t been that fast either.

-Now I wasn’t overweight, like the average American I felt more like 15 pounds overweight.
+Now I wasn’t overweight, but like the average American I felt about 15 pounds overweight.
 I wasn’t super skinny either, but those extra 15-ish pounds just didn’t look good on me.
 And I’d always wondered why I couldn’t be like those girls who could eat anything they wanted and still stay super slim.

 That is until I tried this method on how to lose 15 pounds in a month without exercise.
 And something unexpected happened with my metabolism, and it was a pretty great side benefit!

 I had expected a metabolism boost for a short time, but not for months on end.
 I could literally stuff myself sick, eat a big dessert, and not see the effects.
 It was crazy…and liberating since I had always restricted myself from eating a certain amount so I wouldn’t gain weight.

 Now take in mind I didn’t always do this (stuff myself sick that is), but when I did end up overeating, it was nice to know that there wasn’t going to be any consequences…except the occasional fear of diabetes (can anyone say Wilford Brimley?)

 How Many Calories to Lose 15 Pounds?

 But before I share my method, did you know that one pound of body fat equals 3500 calories?
 Therefore to lose 15 pounds in a month you need to either reduce or burn an extra 52,500 calories within 30 days, which works out to be 1750 calories per day.

 I for one wondered how I could burn those extra calories without exercising, and also how I could reduce my calorie-intake that much without going crazy.